|Homepage:||Click to visit|

 |Program Type:||Study Center||Program Language(s):||English|

-- Travel with your classmates and DIS faculty on course-integrated study tours to Denmark, Southern Sweden, Switzerland, and Southern Germany, and gain exposure to experts and top researchers within the neuroscience field
+• Travel with DIS faculty on course-integrated study tours and field studies to meet with leading figures in research and education, and gain exposure to various careers in the field

-This program is right for you if you study biology, health science, neuroscience, or a similar discipline.
-It is designed to ensure you will acquire skills for a future career or graduate degree in the health professions, scientific research, or in the mental health disciplines.
+This program is right for you if you study biology, health science, neuroscience, or a similar discipline and are considering pursuing a profession in the interdisciplinary field of neuroscience.

 Brandeis Specific InformationProgram Prerequisites: One year of biology and one year of chemistry at university level.